Diabetes Clinic - Multidisciplinary Comprehensive

-The MDCD is located on the 1st floor of the Kirklin Clinic.
+The MDCD is located on the 1st floor of the Kirklin Clinic of UAB Hospital.
 To make an appointment, or for additional information, call 205.996.3636.
 The clinic is open four days a week.

 In the event that you need to reschedule or cancel your appointment we appreciate your cancellation at least 24 hours in advance.

 If you need to reach your physician after hours, please call UAB Paging at (205) 934-3411 and ask for the Endocrinologist on call.
 If this is a true medical emergency, please dial 911 for immediate assistance.

 When you come to your appointment, please bring your insurance card, all prescription and over the counter medications that you are currently taking, and any additional information that your referring physician has not already sent to our clinic.
 You may wish to bring a notebook and pen to take notes during the classes.